 Draw a shape, and hold the stroke until the ink snaps into a shape.
 Shapes can be styled and manipulated like regular handwriting!

-- Create circles, ellipses, triangles, squares, rectangles, pentagons, hexagons, and irregular shapes.
+- Create perfect circles, ellipses, triangles, squares, rectangles, pentagons, hexagons, and arrows.

 - To expand or minimize a shape tap and hold during shape creation.

 - The red lines are snapping guidelines to help keep shapes aligned with other shapes and the grid paper.

 - Tap to select a shape, using any tool except the hand tool.
 Tap the shape with the Apple Pencil or one finger; two fingers if not using the Apple Pencil.